simonpicard/compilo/README.md

 ## Operator priority and associativity

 In this step, we modified the grammar to set the priority and associativity of priority and associativity of the different operators, to make the grammar less ambiguous.
 We noticed that the unary operators had a higher priority than binary operators and that unary operators were all associative on the right, while the binary operators were all associative on the left.
-To fix the priority, we put the lowest priority operators as high as possible in the "the highest possible priority in the grammar and the highest priority as low as possible. possible.
-In the grammar below where the "start symbol" is E, the operator "+" is considered as "higher" than the operator "\*" operator in the grammar because it is possible to obtain the "+" operator by using fewer production rules from the "start symbol" than to obtain the "\*" operator.
+To fix the priority, we put the lowest priority operators as high as possible and the highest priority as low as possible. possible.
+In the grammar below where the  `start symbol` is E, the operator  `+` is considered as "higher" than the operator  `\*` operator in the grammar because it is possible to obtain the  `+` operator by using fewer production rules from the  `start symbol` than to obtain the  `\*` operator.

     E->E + T
      ->T